openedx/event-routing-backends/docs/decisions/0006-versioning-of-event-transformers.rst

 --------
 #.
 Versions of event transformers will be maintained and emitted as part of  xAPI and Caliper events.

 #.
-Versioning scheme is inspired by a semantic versioning `guide`_ (v2.0.0) authored by Tom Preston Werner.

-#.
 Transformer version will be defined by two non-negative integers X and Y representing major and minor version respectively in the form: X.Y.

 #.
 Major version (X) will be incremented when: